colah/colah-essays/Romance/RamblingThoughts.md

 People do all sorts of really troubling things in relationships.
 If we note them, we can make sure to avoid them in ourselves and potential partners.

+* Lots of partners are subtly mean and coercive to each other.
+* A lot of relationships don't seem to be between equals and have power dynamics.
+(I don't really understand being attracted to someone you don't consider your equal?)
+* Some studies have found rather negative correlations age-disparity and relationship outcomes for the younger party -- the one I'm thinking of was either more than 5 or 7 years.
+"You aren't a lottery ticket" and all that applies, but...

 Rambles
 ---------